avinashflix/URL-Scanning-report-/README.md

 1. Need to understand what are the techstack's are used in the website.

-Linux Command : whatweb
+i) Linux Command : whatweb
-Wappalyzer Extension
+ii) Wappalyzer Extension

 2. Katana Command for discover all endpoints ?